 Mabl is an end-to-end testing tool that lets you execute and create test scripts from a single platform.
 Mabl fetches data from the user's actions allowing users to complete software testing using scriptless code.

 Mabl provides end-to-end testing using integrated UI and API tests through a single platform.
 The tool validates status code responses, body, and header values allowing you to execute automated API testing.
 It integrates with apps like Bamboo and Azure Pipelines and notification systems like Microsoft Teams and Slack.

 Autify lets you manage, create, and execute complex test cases and have thorough reports on completed tests - this web and mobile app automation tool provides visual regression testing coverage.
-It identifies the differences in your app and runs tests without requiring maintenance.
+This end to end testing tool identifies the differences in your app and runs tests without requiring maintenance.
 You can use the tool's Chrome extension to record interactions.

-It supports cross-browser testing and lets you test on real devices, letting you provide a seamless user experience.
+It supports cross-browser testing and lets you test on real devices, allowing you to provide a seamless user experience.
 It integrates with Jenkins, Slack, and TestRail.

 To sum it up, E2E testing is a valuable form of testing that will allow your business to benefit from a comprehensive and highly developed app.
 When you conduct tests on your app, make sure to use E2E testing so that maximum coverage is ensured.
 It'll also save you a lot of time and money.

-A1.
-End-to-end testing is software testing that tests flow from beginning to end instead of only testing individual steps.
-By performing end-to-end tests, it's possible to test an application in its entirety, and its connection with other applications as the user experiences it.
+Ans: End-to-end testing is software testing that tests flow from beginning to end instead of only testing individual steps.
+It's possible to test an application and its connection with other applications as the user experiences it by performing end to end tests.

-Q4.
-What is the difference between end-to-end testing and system testing?
+Q2.
+What is the difference between end to end testing and system testing?

 Ans: System testing validates the system as per specifications.
 It tests software functionality, and you run it manually and through automation.